ON BOOKS:

 “Perceptions alter: fields shrink as age increases; a half-hour wait is as long as a day for a child.
 The five rocky miles they traveled took the same two hours it had when they were children, yet then it seemed forever and far, far from home.”

-“The Prisoner’s Wife” by asha bandele.
-Absolutely gorgeous read!
-I really enjoyed this book and asha’s almost effortless delivery of prose and poetry.
+The Prisoner’s Wife by asha bandele was an absolutely gorgeous read!
+I really enjoyed asha’s almost effortless delivery of prose and poetry.
 Her style is inventive, nonconforming, and unapologetic.
-The few passages below showcase just a bit of what I mean:

 “This is a love story, awake and alive.
 It’s a breathing document, a living witness.
 It’s human possibility, hope, and connection.
 It’s a gathering of Spirit, the claiming of dreams.
 It’s an Alvin Ailey dance, a rainbow roun’ mah shoulder.
 It’s a freedom song…This story is a reprieve.”